shiling9386/spectrum/README.md

 3. Add Links property to Bookmark (Abbreviation on URLs, aka short link)
 4. A place to write "What I learned today", integrated with TODOs in Calendar
 5. Sanitise usage examples
+6. Auto populate description and usage examples upon bookmark input
+7. Generate image based on the description

 ## Getting Started